 When you are working a job, you pay huge sums of income tax.
-The government embezzles a large portion of the money you earn by hard work, even before it makes its way to your pocket.
+The government embezzles a large portion of your hard-earned money, even before it makes its way into your pocket.

 Jobs cause pain, frustration, misery, and stress.
-Jobs suck the life out of you.
+They suck the life out of you.

 Building your own business